How Much Should You Spend on a Gaming PC?

 If you are playing multiplayer games like Warzone, Fortnite, Dota 2, CSGO, and all the new popular ones that are going to come out, this PC rig will be quite excessive.
 You can tone down every single component to make it cheaper if these games are the ones you want to play.

-You can probably go for the best gaming PC under $500 if these are the kind of games you want to play and have no interest in playing most of the PC-intensive games.
+You can probably go for a cheap PC if these are the kind of games you want to play and have no interest in playing most of the PC-intensive games.

-If you want to go for a little more flexibility in playing other games, you can go for the best gaming PC under $1000.
+If you want to go for a little more flexibility in playing other games, you can go for a PC around a $1,000 budget.
 These PC builds can play all the games but not at the highest settings.
 This is only a matter of preference.

 Some games are just meant to be enjoyed with sheer gameplay, and visual aesthetics should just be considered as a bonus on very successful games.